 North Park University’s pre-professional track for occupational therapy is a sequence of courses and advising that will give you a solid foundation for your applications to competitive occupational therapy schools around the country.
 The pre-occupational therapy track should accompany a major—most often biology, psychology, or athletic training—where you’ll also gain a deeper understanding of the ways in which the body and mind function.

-Pre-occupational therapy students are advised by faculty in their major department, often Dr. Linda Vick (biology), Dr. David Bennett (psychology), or Prof. Andrew Lundgren (athletic training).
-Your advisor will talk with you about your particular interests in occupational therapy, and help you stay on track throughout your program at North Park.
-Our Pre-Professional Committee—a group of faculty in the science departments—will work with you to make sure you are prepared for your applications and interviews for occupational therapy school.
+Pre-occupational therapy students are advised by faculty in their major department, often Dr. Linda Vick (biology), Dr. David Bennett (psychology), or Prof. Andrew Lundgren (athletic training), and the director of health professions advising, Viviana Martinez.
+Your advisor and Viviana will speak with you about your particular interests in occupational therapy, and help you stay on track throughout your program at North Park.
+Our Pre-Health Advising Committee— a group of faculty in the Division of Life and Physical Science and the director of health professions advising —will work with you to make sure you are prepared for your applications and interviews for occupational therapy school.

 Courses and Activities

 We recommend you take the following courses alongside your major and Core Curriculum requirements to prepare for occupational therapy schools and a career in healthcare.
 These courses meet the prerequisite requirements for most clinical master's degree programs in occupational therapy.
 However, you should investigate programs you're interested in to make sure you complete those specific requirements as part of your program.
 Some courses may also meet major/Core Curriculum requirements.

 - Introduction to Human Anatomy